 Each player had approximately $495 behind (‘Rags‘ had the player in middle position out-chipped/covered by about $5); and after contemplating his action for a reasonable-amount-of-time, ‘Rags‘ announced ‘ALL-IN‘ and pushed his remaining chips into the pot.
 This ‘ALL-IN‘ declaration evoked an immediate snap-call from the player in middle-position.

-THE RESULT: ‘Rags‘ dragged a pot just over $1,400 and capped that with the standard ‘Royal Flush Bonus‘ at the Stations for a $250 bonus.
+THE RESULT: ‘Rags‘ dragged a pot of just over $1,400 and capped that with the standard ‘Royal Flush Bonus‘ at the Stations for an additional $250 bonus.